yaman-jaghbeer/Communicate-Data-Finding/readme.md

 ## Key Insights for Presentation

 Borrower APR is a strong indicator if the loan will default or be completed.
 Also security at job plays main role.

 ## Feedback

-Feedback from audience of 3:
+Feedback from audience of three:
 - Simple and easy to follow
 - Graphs with 3 variables were challenging to understand with reading the comments with it